yokoffing/Betterfox/README.md

 <a href="https://addons.mozilla.org/en-US/firefox/addon/clearurls"><b>ClearURLs</a>:</b> clean tracking parameters from URLs, Google searches, etc.

 <a href="https://addons.mozilla.org/en-US/firefox/addon/tap-to-tab"><b>Tap to Tab</a>:</b> double-click (double tap) on a link to open it in a new tab.
 Designed with tablets and laptop trackpads in mind.

+## Credit
+Hours spent reviewing, condensing, and testing <a href="https://github.com/ghacksuserjs/ghacks-user.js">ghacks user.js</a>, about:config suggestions from websites and blogs, and keeping up with <a href="https://wiki.mozilla.org/Firefox/Roadmap/Updates">Mozilla updates</a>.
+(Where there is similiarity to ghacks or other authors, credit goes to them.)